sandinmyjoints/leveraging-node/talk.md

 at Fluencia

 Note:
+- My name is William Bert
+- Thanks for coming tonight.
+I'm really excited to be here.
-- My name is William, and I'm going to talk about how we leverage Node.js at my company, Fluencia.
+- I'm going to talk about how we leverage Node.js where I work, Fluencia.
 - Aprovechando Node.js